Graduate Student Admission Requirements

 STEP 8: Email or mail your application materials to:

 - We will email you after we review your application.

 - If you do not receive an email, make sure to check your Spam or Junk Folder.

 An international applicant may be admitted to a campus as an unclassified post-baccalaureate student if the applicant satisfies the requirements of each of the three following lettered subdivisions:

 a.
-The applicant holds an acceptable baccalaureate degree earned at an institution accredited by a regional accrediting association, or the applicant has completed equivalent academic preparation as determined by the appropriate campus authority; and
+The applicant holds an acceptable bachelor's degree earned at an institution accredited by a regional accrediting association, or the applicant has completed equivalent academic preparation; and

 b.
-The applicant has satisfied any one of the following three numbered conditions:
+The applicant has satisfied any one of the following:

-1. The applicant has attained a grade point average of at least 2.5 in an acceptable earned baccalaureate degree,
+1. GPA of at least 2.5 in an acceptable earned bachelor's degree,

 3. The applicant holds an acceptable post baccalaureate degree earned at an institution accredited by a regional accrediting association;